 The lineage of the instructor should be clear, transparent and lead directly to Helio Gracie, Carlos Gracie, Luis Franca, or Oswaldo Fadda.
-This may seem pedantic but a weekly occurrence on Facebook BJJ groups is the outing of unqualified traditional jujitsu instructors making false claims of holding BJJ Black Belts that they simply don’t have.
-Their students are being misled, wasting years of training and money only to discover that what they have learned in valueless.
-They often discover this when they happen to train at a real BJJ club and they are repeatedly submitted by white belts despite holding supposedly high grades under their fraudulent BJJ instructor.
-Whilst some move on and start again, many leave having never really started.
+This may seem pedantic but a weekly occurrence on Facebook BJJ groups is the outing of unqualified traditional jujitsu instructors making false claims of holding BJJ Black Belts that they simply don’t have and dressing in Brazilian Jiu Jitsu Gis and Rash Guards rather than what you have found them wearing a decade ago or so.
+Their students are being misled, wasting years of training and money only to discover that what they have learned is valueless.
+They often discover this when they happen to train at a real BJJ club and they are repeatedly submitted by white belts despite holding supposedly high grades and even black belts under their fraudulent ‘BJJ instructor’.
+Whilst some move on and start again, many are lost to legitimate BJJ instruction having never really started their journey.

 Whilst forums attract trolls, you will get a general flavour of whom isn’t truly awful whilst everyone votes up their own club 🙂

 Online Reviews on Google and Facebook are pretty hard to hide complaints on these days.
 Getting lots of good reviews is more difficult than ever although not impossible.
 However hiding one star reviews is almost impossible on Google or Facebook.